C.J. Abrams Player Props: Nationals vs. Rockies

 C.J.
 Abrams At The Plate

-- Abrams leads Washington in total hits (seven) this season while batting .280 with three extra-base hits.
+- Abrams has seven hits, which is best among Washington hitters this season, while batting .269 with three extra-base hits.

-- In three of seven games this year (42.9%) Abrams has picked up a hit, and in three of those games he had more than one (42.9%).
+- Abrams has reached base via a hit in three games this season (of eight played), and had multiple hits in three of those games.

+- In eight games played this season, he has not gone deep.

 - Abrams has an RBI in one game this season, and it was more than one in that game.